 Source: A Short History of IIC – Foundation and Development (2000) Former IIC Secretary General David Bomford

-Many of the founders of IIC had quite a war.
+Many of the founders of IIC witnessed dramatic and difficult events during the Second World War.
 In the UK Harold Plenderleith helped organise the removal of objects from The British Museum and lived on its premises for the duration.
 In Belgium Paul Coremans not only undertook a huge photographic project to record the country's culture, but also hid young resistance fighters and those evading forced labour in Germany.
 American George L Stout was among the 'Monuments Men', and in Europe, 1944-45, he supervised the recovery and inventory of thousands of artworks hidden in salt mines, churches and other secret locations.

 As the dust settled, they picked up conversations with dozens of other colleagues, including several women within the profession —such as Evelyn Ehrlich, Minna Horovitz and Madeline Hours.
 These acknowledged pioneers held several meetings across the US and Europe with the goal of defining what the modern conservation profession should look like.
 They imagined a group of people who knew not just 'what to do but why they did it', combining technical expertise with scholarly understanding.